StefanZander/lecture_notes/ewa/flexbox/html/docs/flexbox.md

     * [x] You can ...

-!!! abstract ""
+!!! warning ""
-    **Note: ** The flexbox is really really good but sometimes hard to understand and to apply to a concrete use case.
+    **Warning: ** The flexbox is really really good but sometimes hard to understand and to apply to a concrete use case.

     The traditional layut modules are easier to understand but are limitied for the mobile first approach